Josh-health/BlinkIT-Data-Analysis-project/README.md

 The analysis was done using Excel, including Pivot Tables, Charts, and a Dashboard.

 ### Dataset
-The dataset contains transaction records, including:
+The dataset contains records, including:
 - Item Fat Content
 - Serial Number
 - Item Identifier